Dray420/Bozo/README.md

 ## Copyright and license

 Code and documentation copyright 2011-2018 the authors.
-Code released under the [Gpl licence](LICENCE).
+Code released under the [Gpl license](LICENSE).

 Enjoy :metal: